Ethical Quantum Computing: A Roadmap: Quantum Computing - An Overview

-measurement of $0$ on the first qubit necessarily means that the second qubit is also in the state $\kz$.
+State vectors $\ketpsi$ in the Hilbert space $\mathcal{H}$ may be composite systems, described as the tensor product of the component physical systems $\ket{\psi_i}$, that is $\rho_i = \sum_j p_{ij}\ket{\psi_{ij}}\bra{\psi_{ij}}$.
+We also mention here the importance of open quantum systems where a total system comprises a closed quantum system $H_S$ and environment $H_E$ ($H = H_S + H_E + H_I$) where the last term denotes an interaction term, which is typically how noise is modelled in quantum contexts.
+Other key concepts necessary to understand the formalism below include: (a) \textit{relative phase}, that for a qubit system, where amplitudes $a$ and $b$ differ by a relative phase if $a = \exp(i\theta)b, \theta \in \R$ (as discussed below, classical information is typically encoded in both basis states e.g. $\kz,\ko$ and in relative phases); (b) \textit{entanglement}, certain composite states (known as EPR or Bell states), may be entangled.
+For example, for a two-qubit state: measurement of $0$ on the first qubit necessarily means that the second qubit is also in the state $\kz$.
 Entangled states cannot be written as tensor products of their component states i.e. $\ketpsi \neq \ket{\psi_1}\ket{\psi_2}$.
-Such states are crucial to important emerging quantum domains of quantum communication and quantum cryptography; (c) \textit{expectation}, expectation values of an operator $A$ (e.g. a measurement) can be written as $E(A) = \text{tr}(\rho A)$; (d) \textit{mixed} and \textit{pure} states, quantum systems whose states are exactly known to be $\ketpsi$, i.e. where $\psi = \ketpsi\bra{\psi}$ are pure states, while where there is (epistemic) uncertainty about which state the system is in, we denote it as a 'mixed state' i.e. $\rho = \sum_i p_i \rho_i$ where $\text{tr}(\rho^2)< 1$ (as all $p_i < 1$); (e) \textit{commutativity}, where two measurements are performed on a system, the outcome will be order-dependent if they do not commute, that is, if $[A,B]\neq 0$; and (f) \textit{no cloning}, unlike classical data, quantum data cannot be copied (for to do so requires measurement which collapses the state destroying the coherent superpositions that encode information in amplitudes). \\ \\ We omit a universe of other characteristics of relevance to quantum ethics, including error-correcting codes (encoding mechanisms designed to limit or self-correct errors to achieve fault-tolerant quantum computing) which, while relevant, are beyond the scope of this paper.
+Such states are crucial to important emerging quantum domains of quantum communication and quantum cryptography; (c) \textit{expectation}, expectation values of an operator $A$ (e.g. a measurement) can be written as $E(A) = \text{tr}(\rho A)$; (d) \textit{mixed} and \textit{pure} states, quantum systems whose states are exactly known to be $\ketpsi$, i.e. where $\psi = \ketpsi\bra{\psi}$ are pure states, while where there is (epistemic) uncertainty about which state the system is in, we denote it as a 'mixed state' i.e. $\rho = \sum_i p_i \rho_i$ where $\text{tr}(\rho^2)< 1$ (as all $p_i < 1$); (e) \textit{commutativity}, where two measurements are performed on a system, the outcome will be order-dependent if they do not commute, that is, if $[A,B]\neq 0$; and (f) \textit{no cloning}, unlike classical data, quantum data cannot be copied (for to do so requires measurement which collapses the state destroying the coherent superpositions that encode information in amplitudes). \\ \\ We omit a universe of other characteristics of relevance to quantum ethics, including error-correcting codes (encoding mechanisms designed to limit or self-correct errors to achieve fault tolerant quantum computing) which, while relevant, are beyond the scope of this paper.
 The above postulates and characteristics of quantum computing also provide the basis for taxonomic distinctions between (a) \textit{quantum data} and \textit{classical data} (e.g. different state characterisation) and (b) \textit{quantum information processing} versus \textit{classical information processing} (by the requirement, for example, of any coherence-preserving quantum process to respect unitary evolution).
 In the following sections, we explore the direct and indirect ethical consequences of distinct characteristics of quantum computing identified above.